test-kitchen/kitchen-openstack/README.md

 If a `key_name` is provided it will be used instead of any `public_key_path` that is specified.

+If a `key_name` is provided without any `private_key_path`, unexpected behavior may result if your local RSA/DSA private key doesn't match that OpenStack key.

 The `network_ref` option can be specified as an exact id, an exact name, or as a regular expression matching the name of the network.
 You can pass one